foburch/google-homepage/README.md

 I also ended up downloading a color picker extension for chrome, which turned out to be very helpful in getting the styling as close as I could to Googles.

-What I struggled the most with, was how difficult it can be to get elements EXACTLY where they need to be, and how every action you take effects other elements.
+What I struggled the most with, was how difficult it can be to get elements EXACTLY where they need to be, and how every action you take affects other elements.

 I had a lot of fun with this project however, and look forward to working with CSS more.